Star Wars: Obi-Wan

-Star Wars: Obi-Wan is an action-adventure video game developed and published by LucasArts and released exclusively for Xbox on December 19, 2001 in North America and March 29, 2002 in Europe.
-Players control Obi-Wan Kenobi, Padawan to Qui-Gon Jinn.
-It takes place around 32 years before the Battle of Yavin, in the weeks prior to and during the events of The Phantom Menace.
+Star Wars: Obi-Wan, originally titled Star Wars: Episode I: Obi-Wan, is a 2001 action-adventure video game developed and published by LucasArts and released exclusively for Xbox on December 19, 2001 in North America and March 29, 2002 in Europe.
+It is set in the Legends canonicity of the Star Wars universe.
+Players control the Jedi Obi-Wan Kenobi around 32 years before the Battle of Yavin, shortly prior to and during the events of the 1999 film The Phantom Menace.
 The game received generally mixed reviews upon its release.

 Gameplay

 In Star Wars: Obi-Wan, the player controls Obi-Wan Kenobi during a sequence of events prior to and leading up to The Phantom Menace.
 The game is unique in that lightsaber combat is controlled using the right analog stick of the Xbox controller.
 By moving the stick in specific motions Kenobi will swing his lightsaber in a related motion.
 The character has a variety of Force powers at his disposal.
 One power provides a version of bullet time, slowing the area around the character, effectively allowing players to attack slowed-down enemies, or evade to cover.
 Other powers allow him to jump higher, move objects, and disarm enemies.
 Kenobi will perform a 180-degree turn with the press of a button, allowing the player to instantly spin and attack enemies behind them.
 Aside from the lightsaber, weapons such as blasters, ion grenades, and turrets can be utilized against enemies.
 The game supports a multiplayer mode called Jedi Battle, which allows two players to battle each other as any one of the Jedi characters unlocked.
 Characters may be unlocked by defeating them in the single-player Jedi arena, which becomes available between missions.